 Faculty at Loyola and across the nation continue to face difficult moments in the classroom.
 Often charged by political action, national dialogue and social media, these “hot button” moments, although challenging, hold the potential for increased student reflection, skill development, personal growth and understanding regarding important issues like politics, climate change, gender, sexuality, immigration, sustainability, and race.
 When handled effectively, these moments create space for the emergence of the kind of engaged citizenry we at Loyola celebrate!

-Before and after the workshop, please feel free to check out the resources listed below on facilitating difficult conversations in the classroom.
+Please feel free to check out the resources listed below on facilitating difficult conversations in the classroom.

-I look forward to seeing you at the Teaching Enhancement Workshop and wish you a very productive year!
+I wish you a very productive year!